gregshue/oot_module_example/zephyr/doc/guides/getting-help.rst

 Asking for Help
 ###############

-You can ask for help for the Zephyr OOT module OMX as part of the Zephyr Project.
+You can ask for help for the Zephyr module OMX as part of the Zephyr Project.